 Collaborate on a shared presentation in Keynote on iPad

-Whether you’re the owner of a shared presentation or have been invited to collaborate, after you open the presentation you can see the edits made by others in real time, hide or show editing activity, and more.
-The number of people editing or viewing the presentation (not including you) appears on the Collaborate button, and their names appear in the participant list.
+Whether you’re the owner of a shared presentation or you’ve been invited to collaborate, after you open the presentation, you can see the edits made by others in real time, quickly jump to where people are editing, and more.

 Accept an invitation to collaborate

-When you receive a link to a shared presentation, what happens when you tap the link depends on the access and permission set by the owner, the version of Keynote, iOS or iPadOS installed on your device, and whether you’re using iCloud Drive.
+When you tap a link to a shared presentation, where the shared presentation opens (for example, in Keynote on iPad or Preview) depends on anumber of factors, such as the access and permission set by the owner, the version of Keynote and iPadOS installed on your device, and whether you’re using iCloud Drive.

 Collaborate on a shared presentation

 Tap Recents at the bottom of the presentation manager to see all shared presentations and find the one you want.
 If you can’t find the shared presentation, tap the link in the invitation you received, and if asked, sign in with your Apple ID.

 If you can’t open the presentation, see Accept an invitation to collaborate.

 Edits you and others make to the presentation appear in real time.
 Cursors and selections of text and objects appear in different colours to indicate where others are currently editing.

 If there are conflicts, a dialogue appears and you can choose the version you want to keep.
 If you keep more than one, the most recent remains the shared version.